jmicko/coinbot/docs/ROBOT_SYNC.md

 9. Cancel Coinbase orders that are not present in the local DB window and mark local matches for reorder.

 Important behavior: a local order missing from Coinbase is not immediately assumed settled.
 It is queued for detail lookup by `updateMultipleOrders()`.

+The local full-sync window remains limited independently for each active product and side.
+Order mutations that can change membership or price ordering invalidate the cached window before the next reconciliation.

 ## Quick Sync